 So then, it is no surprise that the very people who hate to follow through with God’s command for church discipline also hate God’s gracious provision of divorce?
 Whether they are uncomfortable with confrontation, lack trust in the Lord to bring about a good outcome, fear being called judgmental, lack wisdom and spiritual discernment, have a lax and slothful oversight, favoritism or just not wanting to be drug into the kind of fight that godless people seemingly enjoy, most churches never or rarely do any church discipline and most churchmen get away with repudiating divorce by classifying it with sins listed in Scripture when, in fact, divorce is never called a sin anywhere in the word of God.

 In both cases churchmen remain sitting when they should stand up for battle.
 Scripture refers to believers as soldiers and provides them with the full armor of God.
 Christian leaders are under Christ’s command to protect and feed the flock.
 Instead most Christian leaders take a let go and let God approach to these difficult situations involving unrepentant sinners within their flocks.
-This disobedient, slothful approach says that if God wants the brother or sister to be set free from a godless, treacherous spouse, then God can always take the life of the wicked spouse.
-And if we just wait upon the Lord, then God will remove or redeem the worthless fellow.
+This disobedient, slothful approach says that if God wants the brother or sister to be set free from a godless, treacherous spouse, then God can always take the life of the wicked spouse or redeem him/her.

 This is decidedly not the approach that the great apostle Paul took.
 He said, “Do not be bound together with unbelievers for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?”
 (2 Corinthians 6:14), and “Do you not know that a little leaven leavens the whole lump of dough?”
 And “In the name of our Lord Jesus, when you are assembled, and I with you in spirit, with the power of our Lord Jesus, deliver such a one to Satan for the destruction of his flesh, so that his spirit may be saved in the day of the Lord Jesus…Clean out the old leaven so that you may be a new lump, just as you are in fact unleavened (1 Corinthians 5:4-7).
 It is the Christian’s task to clean out the leaven, which means to actively remove unrepentant sinners from their sphere of influence.